NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

 As the SSL model we use `ssl_en_conformer_large <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/ssl_en_conformer_large>`_ which is trained using LibriLight corpus (~56k hrs of unlabeled English speech).
 All models for finetuing are available on Nvidia NeMo Hugging Face or NGC repo.

+In the following table you can see all results for training from scratch and finetuning for Conformer-CTC-large model.

 +----------------------------------+----------+------------+-------------+
 | Training mode                    | BPE size | DEV, WER % | TEST, WER % |
 +==================================+==========+============+=============+